Automate testing and releasing for data products

 All of these moments can be defined as events in a code versioning system, such as Github, Gitlab, or BitBucket.

-More specifically, every level of code isolation (“my sandbox, our sandbox, my organization’s Snowflake tenant”) can be their own branch — or separately stored and managed code version — in Git’s terminology.
+More specifically, every level of code isolation (“my sandbox, our sandbox, my organization’s Snowflake tenant”) can be its own branch — or separately stored and managed code version — in Git’s terminology.

 And here’s where everything merges.
 Our CI (continuous integration) product will define what script to execute once a branch is created, deleted, or some code change is submitted to one.
 And you don’t need to pick a fancy, expensive CI product as Github, Gitlab, and Bitbucket include their own.